Tablet computer: System architecture

 Two major architectures dominate the tablet market, ARM Ltd.'s ARM architecture and Intel's and AMD's x86.
 Intel's x86, including x86-64 has powered the "IBM compatible" PC since 1981 and Apple's Macintosh computers since 2006.
 The CPUs have been incorporated into tablet PCs over the years and generally offer greater performance along with the ability to run full versions of Microsoft Windows, along with Windows desktop and enterprise applications.
 Non-Windows based x86 tablets include the JooJoo.
 Intel announced plans to enter the tablet market with its Atom in 2010.
 In October 2013, Intel's foundry operation announced plans to build FPGA-based quad cores for ARM and x86 processors.

 ARM has been the CPU architecture of choice for manufacturers of smartphones (95% ARM), PDAs, digital cameras (80% ARM), set-top boxes, DSL routers, smart televisions (70% ARM), storage devices and tablet computers (95% ARM).
 This dominance began with the release of the mobile-focused and comparatively power-efficient 32-bit ARM610 processor originally designed for the Apple Newton in 1993 and ARM3-using Acorn A4 laptop in 1992.
 The chip was adopted by Psion, Palm and Nokia for PDAs and later smartphones, camera phones, cameras, etc. ARM's licensing model supported this success by allowing device manufacturers to license, alter and fabricate custom SoC derivatives tailored to their own products.
 This has helped manufacturers extend battery life and shrink component count along with the size of devices.

 The multiple licensees ensured that multiple fabricators could supply near-identical products, while encouraging price competition.
 This forced unit prices down to a fraction of their x86 equivalents.
 The architecture has historically had limited support from Microsoft, with only Windows CE available, but with the 2012 release of Windows 8, Microsoft announced added support for the architecture, shipping their own ARM-based tablet computer, branded the Microsoft Surface, as well as an x86-64 Intel Core i5 variant branded as Microsoft Surface Pro.
 Intel tablet chip sales were 1 million units in 2012, and 12 million units in 2013.
 Intel chairman Andy Bryant has stated that its 2014 goal is to quadruple its tablet chip sales to 40 million units by the end of that year, as an investment for 2015.

 Display

 A key component among tablet computers is touch input on a touchscreen display.
 This allows the user to navigate easily and type with a virtual keyboard on the screen or press other icons on the screen to open apps or files.
-The first tablet to do this was the GRiDPad by GRiD Systems Corporation; the tablet featured both a stylus, a pen-like tool to aid with precision in a touchscreen device as well as an on-screen keyboard.
+The first tablet to do this was the Linus Write-Top by Linus Technologies; the tablet featured both a stylus, a pen-like tool to aid with precision in a touchscreen device, as well as handwriting recognition.
 The system must respond to on-screen touches rather than clicks of a keyboard or mouse.
 This operation makes precise use of our eye–hand coordination.

 Touchscreens usually come in one of two forms: